The Reign of Suryavarman I and Royal Factionalism at Angkor

 Michael Vickery (April 1 1931, Billings, Montana, June 29 2017, Battambang, Cambodia) was an American historian and lecturer with a passion for Cambodia.

 His doctoral thesis research in Cambodia, Thailand and Malaysia lasted from 1970 to 1977, when he completed it under the title Cambodia After Angkor: The Chronicular Evidence for the Fourteenth to Sixteenth Centuries.
-That same year, Vickery received a Doctor of Philosophy in history from Yale University.
+That same year, Vickery received the academic title of Doctor of Philosophy in history from Yale University.

 Known for his liberal views, he later specialized in history of modern Cambodia, contributed numerous columns for the Phnom Penh Post from 1992 to 2007.
 He also taught Ancient History at the Royal University of Fine Arts (RUFA) in Phnom Penh.